gouniverse/groupstore/README.md

 ## Features

-- Clean architecture with separate packages for entities and stores
-- Real database connections using SQLite (in-memory for testing)
-- Type-safe entities and interfaces
-- Comprehensive test coverage
-- Transaction support
-- Flexible entity grouping capabilities
 - Generic group relationship management

-## Architecture

-The project is organized into several key components:

-- **Entities**: Data objects representing group-related data
-- **Stores**: Data access objects for database operations
-- **Interfaces**: Public interfaces for store access

 ## Usage

-GroupStore can be used to manage various types of group relationships, i.e:
+GroupStore can be used to manage group relationships, i.e:

 - User groups and permissions
 - Product categories and subcategories